 Once it’s sliced, you have successfully made vegan castella cake!

 You might be wondering how castella cake rises since there isn’t any baking powder or yeast required in the basic recipe.

 Traditional castella cake rises thanks to a bottomless wooden frame.
 When the sides of the cake are properly insulated, the cake will rise.

-Castella cake can be served with teas and coffees — it also makes a great breakfast cake, too!
+Castella cake can be served with tea and coffee — it also makes a great breakfast cake, too!

 Since castella sponge cake has a very light, mild sweetness, it pairs very well with green tea.
 It’s also quite delicious with iced coffee, too!

 Castella cake is very easy to store away.

 Wrap up individual pieces of the cake with plastic wrap, and choose a storage method.

 It can be stored at room temperature for three to five days, in the fridge for five to seven days, and even for a whole month in the freezer.